gallicchio/learnSDR/docs/lesson08.md

 - What happens when you set the tone frequency to 0?
 When you crank up the gain?
 - If you place your hand near the Pluto, does it change the observed frequency signal?
 - When the gain is high enough to cause noticeable distortion in the received signal, how do the distortions show up in the frequency plot (sink)?
-- What happens if you leave the Tx frequency at 2.4 GHz, but you change the Rx frequency to 2.41 GHz?
+- What happens if you leave the TX frequency at 2.4 GHz, but you change the Rx frequency to 2.41 GHz?